 “Marshrutkas” are always stuck with passengers in the rush-hours.

-Kievites are compelled to use “marshrutkas”- this uncomfortable and dangerous means of transport.
+Kievans are compelled to use “marshrutkas”- though know how uncomfortable and dangerous they are.

 Anyways, I have nothing against it, but what I want to tell about are the drivers of “marshrutkas”.

 Typically, these are mostly men who have come to Kiev from villages or settlement of urban types.

 They live either in hostels provided by the transportation company or rent apartments where they live 3 people in one room, it’s cheaper.
 They work week by week in shifts, working hours from 5.30 a.m. till midnight.
 So you can imagine what lack of sleep, malnutrition and constant nervous tension can make with a man.

 On the route, they often behave in a very rude way, may forget to make a stop even if the passenger asked for it beforehand, accelerate the bus to a high speed and then abruptly brake, and the passengers in the salon who stand start falling on one another.
 Some of them they may come to the work in a slightly drunk or even worse – drugged condition.